 - Stay at home if you feel ill and contact a doctor

-- Wear a face covering when visiting essential businesses
+- Wear a face covering when visiting essential businesses, and when social distancing is not possible.

 - Cover coughs and sneezes